MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 2. Direct-attached NVMe drives
 3. SAS host-bus adapter (HBA) with SAS drives
 4. SAS host-bus adapter (HBA) with SATA drives
-5. **NOT SUPPORTED:** RAID controllers or SAN (Fibre Channel, iSCSI, FCoE) storage.
-Host-bus adapter (HBA) cards must implement simple pass-through mode and we strongly recommend support SCSI Enclosure Services (SES) for slot mapping and identification.
+5. **NOT SUPPORTED:** RAID controller cards or SAN (Fibre Channel, iSCSI, FCoE) storage.
+Host-bus adapter (HBA) cards must implement simple pass-through mode.

 ![diagram of supported drive interconnects](media/hardware-requirements/drive-interconnect-support-1.png)

-Drives can be internal to the server or in an external enclosure connected to only one server:
+Drives can be internal to the server, or in an external enclosure that is connected to just one server.
+Each external enclosure must present a unique identifier (Unique ID), and we strongly recommend SCSI Enclosure Services (SES) for slot mapping and identification.

 1. Drives internal to the server
 2. Drives in an external enclosure ("JBOD") connected to one server
 3. **NOT SUPPORTED:** Shared SAS enclosures connected to multiple servers or any form of multi-path IO (MPIO) where drives are accessible by multiple paths.
-Each external enclosure must present a unique identifier (Unique ID).

 ![diagram of supported drive interconnects](media/hardware-requirements/drive-interconnect-support-2.png)